-- 5.1.1 General requirement, Option I. Every student in Option I of the Th.M. program must demonstrate competence in one ancient language (Biblical Hebrew, Biblical Greek, Latin) and one modern research language (French, German, Spanish, Italian).
-Competence in one language must be demonstrated before entrance (3.1.6.1 & 2); competence in the other language must be demonstrated before the student begins the thesis phase of the program. - 5.1.2 General requirement, Option II.
+- 5.1.2 General requirement, Option II.
 For students in Option II of the Th.M. program in the Historical, Pastoral and Theological departments, there are no universally applicable language requirements.
 Instead, language requirements appropriate to the area of specialization are determined by the AD Director of the student's college of registration in consultation with the department. - 5.1.3 Additional language requirements.
 Departments may require that students demonstrate language skills beyond the above.
 In particular cases the student's adviser may make a recommendation to the department on the matter. - 5.1.3.1 Biblical department.
 Th.M. students in the Biblical department must demonstrate appropriate levels of skill in Biblical Hebrew and Biblical Greek before entrance (see 3.1.6.4 for particulars).
-For students in Option I, competence in a modern research language (French, German, Spanish, and Italian) must be demonstrated before the student begins the thesis phase of the program. - 5.1.3.2 Additional language requirements for the Jewish Studies option.
-Students who choose the Th.M. in Jewish Studies are required to participate in an immersion course in Modern Hebrew as part of their program (see below, 7.4.3).
+For students in Option I, competence in a modern research language (normally French, German, Spanish, and Italian) must be demonstrated before the student begins the thesis phase of the program.